-As part of the firm’s pro bono practice, Andrew serves on the pro bono panel for the U.S. District Court for the Northern District of New York, where he has been appointed to serve as trial counsel in civil rights litigation.
+Andrew has experience handling complex investigations and all stages of litigation from representing clients in both state and federal court in connection with complex commercial litigation, criminal prosecutions, and regulatory inquiries.
+As part of the firm’s pro bono practice, Andrew serves on the pro bono panel for the U.S. District Court for the Northern District of New York, where he has secured favorable awards from government defendants as court-appointed trial counsel in civil rights litigation.
 He has also assisted with the work of the New York State Bar Association’s Task Force on the New York Bar Exam.